-The benefit of educational projects organized by Allowance organization is mainly an implementation of the Declaration on Cooperation.
-Since the beginning of the cooperation, several dozen of Serbian students from Sumadija have been allowed to study at Czech universities.
-Up to this day, the South Moravian Region Office has mapped in total 39 Serbian students who had already finished their studies or are currently studying at public universities in the Czech language under the same conditions as Czech students.
-The success of Serbian students from Sumadija at the Czech universities is also confirmed by the fact that most of them is financially supported by the Czech government scholarships for foreign students from developing countries.
+The asset of the educational projects carried out by the contributory organization lies in particular the fulfilment of the Declaration on Cooperation, which enabled several dozen Serbian students from Šumadija to study at Czech universities from the very beginning of the co-operation.
+At present, KJMK has a total of 51 Serbian students who are studying at public universities in the Czech language, i.e. under the same conditions as Czech students, or who have already completed their university studies.
+The number of newly enrolled students is increasing every year.
+The success of Serbian students from Šumadija at Czech universities is confirmed by the fact that they are in most cases financially supported by Czech government scholarships for foreign students from developing countries.

 An important factor in the positive perception and contribution of the South Moravian Region in Šumadija is the fact that the selection of applicants for participation in the KJMK educational projects is not burdened with favouritism, which is unfortunately a frequent phenomenon in Serbia.
 The fact that the selection of candidates is based on predetermined criteria and depends purely on the diligence and results of the candidates shows a new direction for the Serbs and gives them the hope that they can succeed by their own actions and without contacts and string-pulling.